15ML/gdpr-obfuscator-/README.md

 ## Future Improvements
 As applications continue to develop and improve, some of the many few things that could be added are:
-- Expand input flexibility: Currently only takes json strings of S3 location and fields to obfuscate.
-Allow for non-json strings and local machine file path support
+- **Expand Input Flexibility**: Currently, the application only accepts JSON strings of the S3 location and fields to obfuscate.
+Future updates could allow for non-JSON strings and local machine file path support.
-- Improve obfuscation ability: Currently only obfuscates string values, allow for obfuscating other data types such as date for DOB, mixed for postal codes.
+- **Improve Obfuscation Ability**: Currently, the application only obfuscates string values.
+Enhancements could include obfuscating other data types, such as dates for DOBs or mixed data for postal codes.
-- Infrastructure as code: The application could be implemented with cloud technologies for scalability, efficiency, automation and many more advantages.
+- **Infrastructure as Code**: The application could be implemented with cloud technologies (e.g., AWS Terraform) for scalability, efficiency, and automation.
-- Output visual tools: It would be a great idea to automate visual tools for output such as Tableau.
+- **Output Visual Tools**: Automate visual tools for output, such as Tableau or Power BI.

 ## Final Thoughts